 - Non-cancerous and cancerous bone tumours.

-The cost of a Ultrasound scan or Digital X-Ray is £60 per area.
+The cost of an Ultrasound scan or Digital X-Ray is £60 per area.